Dreed657/Dreed657/README.md

 ![Github stats](https://github-readme-stats.vercel.app/api?username=Dreed657)

 ## 🧠 About me
-I am a Full-Stack Developer motivated by curiosity to learn the next things about the technology world!
+I am a Software Developer motivated by curiosity to learn the next things about the technology world!
 Also well-versed in numerous programming technologies.
 An enthusiastic team member with a can-do attitude, time management skills, and a strong user focus.
 I am looking forward to improving my old skills and acquiring new ones.

 ## 🔧 Tech Stack / Skills
   - ASP.NET